Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Introduction

-In recent work, Loho and Schymura \cite{LS} developed a notion of volume for tropical polytopes driven by a tropical version of dilation, which yields an Ehrhart theory for a new class of tropical lattices.
+In recent work, Loho and Schymura \cite{LS} developed a separate notion of volume for tropical polytopes driven by a tropical version of dilation, which yields an Ehrhart theory for a new class of tropical lattices.
 This notion of volume is intrinsically tropical and exhibits many natural properties of a volume measure, such as being monotonic and rotation-invariant.
-However, their notion discards the classical lattice $\mathbb Z^d$ in favor of tropical lattices and thus is less relevant for applications involving ordinary lattices.

-De la Puente and Claver\'ia proved the Mahler conjecture for centrally symmetric $3$-dimensional polytropes by computing their volume polynomials in \cite{dlPC}.
-Their approach to volume polynomials differs from ours, relying instead on a description of 3-dimensional polytropes as perturbed 3-dimensional boxes.
-By contrast, our approach works in arbitrary dimension; it produces six different volume polynomials in 12 variables to cover all combinatorial types of polytropes, whereas de la Puente and Claver\'ia use a single volume polynomial in 21 variables.
+Nevertheless, the discrete and classical volume can be more relevant for certain applications; for example, the irreducible components of a Mustafin variety correspond to the lattice points of a certain tropical polytope \cite{CHSW, Z}.

+We pass from univariate polynomials to multivariate polynomials to push the connections between the combinatorics of the polynomials and the geometry even further.
+Combinatorial types of polytropes have been classified up to dimension $4$ \cite{T, JS}.
+Each polytrope of the same type has the same normal fan.
+Given a normal fan, we create multivariate polynomial functions in terms of the rays that yield the (discrete) volume and $h^*$-evaluation for any polytrope of that type.
+We first use algebraic methods to compute the multivariate volume polynomials, following the algorithm in \cite{DLS}.
+We then transform these polynomials into multivariate Ehrhart polynomials, which are highly related to vector partition functions, using the Todd operator.
+Finally we perform the change of basis to recover the $h^*$-polynomials.

+\begin{result} We compute the multivariate volume, Ehrhart, and $h^*$-polynomials for all types of polytropes of dimension~$\leq 4$. \end{result} Furthermore, these methods could be extended to higher dimensions with increased computation power.
+Our code and the resulting polynomials are publicly available on a Github repository\footnote{\url{https://github.com/mariebrandenburg/polynomials-of-polytropes} }.

+Each combinatorial type of polytrope of dimension $n-1$ corresponds to a certain triangulation of the fundamental polytope $FP_{n}$, the polytope with vertices $e_i-e_j$ for $i,j\in [n]$ \cite{JS}.
+Our computations show that the volume polynomials of polytropes of dimension $3$ have integer coefficients with a strong combinatorial meaning:

+\begin{theorem} The coefficients of the volume polynomials of maximal $3$-dimensional polytropes reflect the combinatorics of the corresponding regular central subdivision of $FP_3$. \end{theorem} For example, each coefficient of a monomial of the form $a_{ij}a_{kl}a_{st}$ is either $6$ or $0$.
+This reflects whether the vertices $e_i-e_j, e_k - e_l$ and $e_s-e_t$ form a face in the triangulation of $FP_4$ or not.
+Similarly, the coefficient of the monomial $a_{ij}^2a_{kl}$ is $-3$ if the vertex $e_k - e_l$ is incident to a triangulating edge of a square facet of $FP_3$ and $0$ otherwise.
+These intriguing observations naturally lead to a question of generalization.

+\begin{question} How do the coefficients of the volume polynomials of maximal $(n-1)$-dimensional polytropes reflect the combinatorics of the corresponding regular central subdivision of $FP_n$? \end{question} To emphasize this question, we show that our data of volume polynomials of dimension $4$ is highly structured:

+\begin{theorem} In the 8855-dimensional space of homogeneous polynomials of degree 4, the 27248 normalized volume polynomials of 4-dimensional polytropes span a 70-dimensional affine subspace. \end{theorem}